zko-jin/skerry/README.md

     pub struct ErrB;
     pub struct ErrC;
     pub struct DatabaseErr;
+    #[from]
+    pub struct OuterLibError(LibError);
 }
 ```

+You can also anotate with `#[from]` to automatically add conversions from the inner type.
+This is only valid for tuple structs with a single element.

 *Note: When using errors in any other file, import them via `crate::errors::*;` instead
 of individual imports to ensure the macros can resolve the paths correctly.*